 Hope is a choice that often demands an effort.
 It is easier to worry, get discouraged, and be afraid.
 When we hope, we are not passive.
 We are active by being attentive to God’s Spirit and trusting in God.

 Why you need to keep hope alive is that hope is a theological virtue.
 You don’t hear the word virtue used much anymore.
 It comes from the Latin word, virtus, meaning strength or power.

-During this surreal and challenging time, it is easy to feel powerless.
+In a world that is constantly changing, it is easy to feel powerless.
 But Paul reminds us in 2 Corinthians 12:9, “My grace is sufficient for you, for my power is made perfect in weakness.”